xstreck1/LibPyin/README.md

 ---
 When using from C++, include "libpyincpp.h".
 When using from C, include "libpyinc.h".
 In both cases link against LibPyin.

+### Can I use LibPyin Source in My Code?
+Absolutelly, just copy-paste the source folder to your project and add it to the include path.

 Examples
 --------
 There is C, C++, and C# example present.
 Each example generates a short sine-wave of 440 hz and extracts the frequency from the wave.